-Hair accessories, helmets, headphones, and other personal items can become infested with head lice.
+Hair accessories, helmets, headphones and other personal items can become infested with head lice.
 If a person with head lice has touched any of these items during the past 2 days, you can kill the lice on these objects by:

 - Sealing the objects in plastic bags

-- Placing the plastic bags in the freezer overnight or keeping the bags sealed for 2 weeks.
+- Placing the plastic bags in the freezer overnight or keeping the bags sealed for two weeks.
 Two weeks is the amount of time needed for adult lice and newly hatched lice to die when hot water, dryer heat, and freezing are impractical.

 Furniture, carpets, and floors

-- Vacuum these thoroughly to pick up any hairs the person with head lice has shed.
+- Vacuum these thoroughly to pick up any hairs the person with lice has shed.
 Everyone normally loses about 50 to 100 hairs a day.